 The need for your new hire to have institutional knowledge before they can be productive clearly has an impact on your hiring timeline.
 So, think about the level of that knowledge inherent to the open role.

-If you’re seeking a software engineer, for example, it’s going to take that person up to a few months to wrap their head around the new code of a sophisticated application.
+If you’re seeking a software engineer, for example, it’s going to take that person up to a few months to wrap their head around the code of a sophisticated application.
 In this case, you should probably add a buffer to your hiring timeline to account for the learning curve.

 Another factor to consider?
 If you have someone on staff who can transfer their knowledge to the rookie, that’ll cut down on the amount of time it takes for them to be firing on all cylinders.